 About

-Michael grew up the son of an architect in Snyder, an oil town in West Texas.
-He lettered in Basketball, Track, and Drama, and was Chaplain of the Student Council.
+Michael grew up the son of an Architect in Snyder, an oil town in West Texas.
+He lettered in Basketball, Track, Speech, and Drama, belonged to the Snyder chapter of the Fellowship of Christian Athletes, and was Chaplain of the Student Council.
 As a teenager Michael worked on his dad's construction sites during the summers and year round on the family ranch in Comanche County, Texas.

 A graduate of McMurry College, Michael matriculated to Asbury Theological Seminary where he earned the Master of Divinity degree in 1981.

-In addition to his duties at church, Michael taught ethics at the University of Central Arkansas, and religion and philosophy at Western Texas College, the latter of which included classes at three prisons of the Texas Department of Criminal Justice.
+In addition to his duties at church, Michael taught ethics at the University of Central Arkansas, and then religion and philosophy at Western Texas College, which included classes at three prisons of the Texas Department of Criminal Justice.

 In 2000 Michael suffered a terrible boating accident that nearly killed him.
 The story of his miraculous survival is told in the FLIPPING TABLES book above.